hansroland/reflex-dom-inbits/tutorial.md

 Comments:

-* We use *tagPromptlyDyn* to lift the 3-letter code from the dropdown into an Event.
+* We use *tagPromptlyDyn* to lift the 3-letter code from the dropdown onto an event.
 * Then we use this event to create a new event with the XhrRequest.
 * With the function *performRequestAsync* we send this XhrRequest to the server.
 * We send a request immediately after startup and every time the value of the dropdown changes.